debezium/debezium-design-documents/gsoc/2026/VanKhanhAnny/proposal.md

 4. **Container-engine deployment flow**
    - Render Debezium Server runtime configuration from the existing pipeline model.
-   - Transfer the rendered configuration to the remote host.
+   - Transfer the rendered runtime bundle to the remote host.
    - Start and manage Debezium Server through a supported container engine.

 The Conductor remains the control plane.
 The host is an execution target, not a second source of truth for configuration.